winglang/wing/docs/docs/08-guides/03-react-vite-websockets.md

 export default App
 ```
-4. One you have the code update you can play with
-both the webpage and the console to see how the counter
+4. One you have the code update you can examine both the webpage and the console to see how the counter gets incremented.
-gets incremented.

 ## Step 4 - Use `@winglibs/websockets`
 WIP